Under Milk Wood: Stage

+In 2021, as part of its post-COVID-19 programme, the National Theatre presented an adaptation of Under Milk Wood with Michael Sheen reprising his role as First Voice.
+This new adaptation included additional material from Siân Owen extending Thomas's original script with framing scenes set in a care home.
+The adaptation tells the story of First Voice trying to connect with his father, played by Karl Johnson, who has dementia, by inventing stories of characters from the village his father lived in as a boy.
+In 2026 Kate Wasserberg directed a new production for Theatr Clwyd.

+Screen

+The first attempt to bring the play to the screen was in May 1957 when the BBC broadcast a televised version narrated by Donald Houston.

-The 1972 film adaptation, with Burton reprising his role, also featured Elizabeth Taylor, Peter O'Toole, Glynis Johns, Vivien Merchant and other well-known actors, including Ryan Davies as the "Second Voice".
+A 1971 film adaptation, with Burton reprising his role, also featured Elizabeth Taylor, Peter O'Toole, Glynis Johns, Vivien Merchant and other well-known actors, including Ryan Davies as the "Second Voice".
 It was filmed on location in Fishguard, Pembrokeshire, and at Lee International Film Studios in London.

-In 1988, George Martin produced an album version, featuring more of the dialogue sung, with music by Martin and Elton John, among others; Antony Hopkins played the part of "First Voice".
-This was subsequently produced as a one-off stage performance (as An Evening with Dylan Thomas) for The Prince's Trust in the presence of HRH Prince Charles, to commemorate the opening in December 1992 of the new AIR Studios at Lyndhurst Hall.
-It was again produced by Martin and directed by Hopkins, who once again played 'First Voice'.
-Other roles were played by Harry Secombe, Freddie Jones, Catherine Zeta-Jones, Siân Phillips, Jonathan Pryce, Alan Bennett, and Tom Jones.
-The performance was recorded for television (directed by Declan Lowney) but has never been shown.

-In 1992, Brightspark Productions released a 50-minute animation version, using an earlier BBC soundtrack with Burton as narrator.
+In 1992 Brightspark Productions released a 50-minute animation version, using an existing BBC recording with Burton as narrator.
 This was commissioned by S4C (a Welsh-language public service broadcaster).
-Music was composed specially by Trevor Herbert and performed by Treorchy Male Voice Choir and the Welsh Brass Consort.
+Music was composed specially by Trevor Herbert and performed by the Treorchy Male Voice Choir and the Welsh Brass Consort.

-In February 1994, Guy Masterson premiered a one-man physical version of the unabridged text at the Traverse Theatre, Edinburgh, playing all 69 characters.
-This production returned for the subsequent Edinburgh International Fringe Festival and sold out its entire run.
-It has since played over 2000 times globally.